Signaturgruppen-A-S/signaturgruppen-broker-documentation/enterprise/workflow-signing.md

 ## Technical overview
 Workflow Signing consist of an API and setting one additional parameter for the Signaturgruppen Broker OpenID Connect interface; this together allow for the creation of workflows that supports PDF document signing for one or more signers, decoupled over time with various requirements and restrictions.

-It starts with the creation of a workflow by uploading one or more PDF documents for signing together with relevant parameters for the specific flow like workflow title, controlling UI experience etc.
+It starts with the creation of a workflow by uploading one or more PDF documents for signing together with relevant parameters for the specific flow like workflow title and UI experience parameters.

 Anytime a new signer is ready to sign, a signtext ID is retrieved from the API, which is used in the OpenID Connect integration towards Signaturgruppen Broker.